plwalters/lnd-gui/README.md

 # LND-GUI

+**NOTE: This package is currently in early development.
+The commands on this page and this package should only be used by users who understand what they are installing and how to run local packages from the terminal / command line**

 Providing a simple user interface on top of the `lnd` gRPC methods.
 Barebones project not meant to function as a wallet with good UX, just provide a basic user interface to replicate the `lncli`

+**Issues** are found in the issues tab in the GitHub repo.

 ## Overview